jay-kav/Trip-Planner/user_manual/user_manual.md

 1. Must be in a specific trip.
 2. Must be the owner of the trip.

-When looking at the trip details page, you have the option to remove members:
+In trip details, remove members:

 <div style="display: flex; align-items: center;">
   <img src="/user_manual/Images/Remove_Member.png" alt="Remove Member" width="450" style="margin-right: 20px;"/>